Office of Small Business Programs

 For those acquisitions exceeding $100,000, market research is conducted to determine if small business capability exists for the proposed acquisition.
 If a set-aside is not possible because there is no reasonable expectation that at least two or more responsible small business concerns will offer the products or services with a resulting award at a fair market price, the contracting officer uses a full and open competition.
 The use of full and open competition does not preclude small businesses from competing for, or winning the contract.

-Eligible Industry Codes: There are 83 four-digit NAICS codes that are eligible for federal contracting under the WOSB Program.
+Eligible Industry Codes: There are eighty-three 4-digit North American Industry Classification Systems (NAICS) codes that are eligible for Federal contracting under the WOSB Program.
 You can download a copy of these codes by clicking here.

 For a flow chart of the 8(m) program, please click here.